athom031/athom031.github.io/_posts/2020-06-10-Embedded-Systems.md

 # Embedded Systems

-This directory is a collection of projects completed in CS120B - Embedded Systems <br/>
+A collection of projects completed in CS120B - Embedded Systems <br/>
 ##### (UCR Spring 2020).